Chestha-Goyal/c_codes/README.md

-Some codes in c++.
+Here are some codes in c++.
-Some are of  basic and some are of medium level.
+Some codes are at the basic level and some are at the medium level.